wikimatze/wikimatze.de/source/posts/vimtex-the-perfect-tool-for-working-with-tex-and-vim.html.markdown

 title: Vimtex tool for working Vim, tex and Zathura
 nav: articles
 date: 2016-05-15
+updated: 2018-09-22
-description: Vimtex the perfect tool for working with tex and Vim and Zathura
+description: Vimtex the perfect tool for working with tex and Vim and Zathura.
+In the past I have used first vim-latex for compiling my LaTeX projects.
+And later on I discoverd vim-latexsuite, which amazed me because of forward searching and backward searching which were totally new to me.
 categories: vim latex tools
 ---

 In the past I have used first [vim-latex](https://github.com/jcf/vim-latex "vim-latex") for compiling my LaTeX projects.
-And later on I discoverd [vim-latexsuite](http://vim-latex.sourceforge.net/ "vim-latexsuite"), wich amazed me because of [forward searching](http://vim-latex.sourceforge.net/documentation/latex-suite/forward-searching.html "forward searching") and [backward searching](http://vim.wikia.com/wiki/Backward_search_for_LaTeX_documents "backward searching") which were totally new to me.
+And later on I discovered [vim-latexsuite](http://vim-latex.sourceforge.net/ "vim-latexsuite"), which amazed me because of [forward searching](http://vim-latex.sourceforge.net/documentation/latex-suite/forward-searching.html "forward searching") and [backward searching](http://vim.wikia.com/wiki/Backward_search_for_LaTeX_documents "backward searching") which were totally new to me.
 Then the config stopped working for me when I updated vim.